mattjlewis/diozero/docs/docs/9_Releases.md

 + Additional interfaces representing generic physical behaviour, e.g. movement, acceleration, similar to existing MotorInterface, BarometerInterface, etc.
 + MFRC522 cleanup and testing, in particular write operations
++ Remove the need to add board providers - have a generic one that works off the detected System on Chip (SoC)

 ## 1.3.5 (in progress)